deniz-oezdemir/Transcendence/README.md

-# Transcendence: Pong Game Web App (Work in Progress)
+# Transcendence: A Pong Web App

-We aim to develop a full-stack 3D multiplayer Pong game with a microservices architecture.
+Transcendence is a full-stack 3D multiplayer Pong game built with a microservices architecture.

-Key features:
+It supports the following features:

-- Real-time remote multiplayer and tournaments
+- Play real-time multiplayer matches and tournaments.
-- AI opponents
+- Compete against AI opponents.
-- Game statistics
-- Cross-device compatibility
+- Track game statistics.
+- Enjoy a server-side game engine.
+- Switch to 3D mode for an enhanced experience.
-- Single-page application
+- Access the single-page application for seamless navigation.

 ## Table of Contents